-Fly direct with SAS to Copenhagen from Miami, New York, San Fransisco, Washington and Chicago.
+Fly direct or via Stockholm and Oslo with SAS to Copenhagen from Boston, Chicago, Los Angeles, Miami, New York, San Fransisco or Washington DC.

 Travel to Copenhagen with SAS